 Rosemary is one of my favourite herbs.
-I have a garden full of the stuff.
-In fact one of the first things I did when I moved here, many moons ago, planted lots of these herbs.
-Rosemary has deeply healing properties.
+It has deeply healing properties.
 It is said to help keep your mind clear and stop you going crazy (and I think in this day and age, we all could probably do with a bit of that).

-I do admit, that when I’ve felt the force of life crushing in – whenever I rub fresh rosemary leaves and inhale its distinctive camphor fragrance, I feel instantly better.
+I do admit, that when I’ve felt stressed, that rubbing and inhaling the distinct camphor fragrance fresh rosemary leaves, I feel instantly better.

 Science had confirmed lots of the amazing benefits of rosemary – so it’s not all just in my mind (not that I am particularly scientific)…

 Rosemary was traditionally associated with strengthening the memory and has been shown to stimulate the nervous system in the brain whilst increasing the flow of blood to the head.
 It also has been said that it contains compounds that stop the degradation of acetylcholine.
 Acetylcholine is an important neurotransmitter that ensures healthy memory and communication between the cells.